StevenCho91864/SQL/README.md

 My name is Steven Cho, and this repository showcases examples of SQL I've written.
 Feel free to take a look and reach out if you have any questions or feedback.

 About Me

 🎓 I'm a Senior IT Student passionate about:
-Cloud Support
+- Data Analytics
-Data Analytics
+- Tech Sales
-Tech Sales
+-
 🎶 I'm also a Music Producer, working toward building my dream business one day.
 I love creating projects, analyzing data, and continuously learning to sharpen my technical skills.
 🤝 Connect with Me